CrystalFerrai/ValheimMods/Underwater/package/README.md

 This mod was created primarily to assist with placing building pieces underwater.
 I may try to add diving controls in the future, but for now the options are to swim on the surface or walk on the bottom.

+Run the game once with the mod enabled to generate the config.
+See config for details on what each option does.

+This mod is client only and does not need to be installed on dedicated servers.

 ## Installation
 This mod is designed to install and run via [r2modman](https://thunderstore.io/package/ebkr/r2modman/).
 You can optionally install it manually following the steps below.